Molitor first opened in 1929, for 60 years it was Paris' most popular swimming baths, known for its two swimming pools and its avant-garde atmosphere.

 It is a hotel with 124 rooms and suites, all designed by the architect Jean-Philippe Nuel as genuine cocoons of peace and calm, he also managed the redecoration of the Hôtel Dieu in Marseille, the Hôtel Mélia at La Defense (Paris) and the Cures Marines in Trouville.
 The rooms that surround the summer pool give guests the impression that Molitor is a huge cruise-ship.

-It is also a restaurant open to everyone, proposing seasonal dishes made with fresh produce by the resident Chef, Julien Mercier, and his crew.
+It is also a restaurant, a bar, a rooftop open to everyone, proposing seasonal dishes made with fresh produce by the resident Chef and his crew.
 Pastry creations are a pleasure for both eyes and taste-buds.

 There is also the 1,700m² Spa by Clarins which in addition to the private treatment rooms, has its own hammam, sauna, tea-room and reading room.
 The Molitor Club also proposes group sessions and year-round cultural events in addition to its many sporting facilities.